-The configuration process will let you will choose how objects appear in the vGIS App.
+The configuration process will let you will choose how objects appear in vGIS AR.

 The process is similar for all format types, as they share many common settings.
 However, there are a few format-specific differences.
 For example: for some data types, you will be able to customize object colors, and for others, the system will enforce colors from the original data source.

 You can access the Data Source Mapping configuration page, by either clicking on the data source row, found on the main Data Source page or by choosing the Mapping icon from the action list for a row (Fig. 1).

 In most cases, configuring your data set is a one-time event for each data source.
 If the data within the data source changes, vGIS can keep it updated automatically.
 Configuration updates are required only when the structure of the data source is updated.

 The configuration process generally follows the following steps:

 - Assign Layer Groups

 Please continue reading this article to get details for each step.

 Synchronizing Your Data